perez987/Audiometry/README.md

 A segmented control at the top of the window allows you to switch between storage modes.
 Each storage system maintains its own separate data.

 The implementation of SwiftUI Storage alongside CoreData Storage allows users to compare the two approaches side-by-side.
 Users can now toggle between both storage methods to learn about them and evaluate which best suits their needs.
 Each storage system maintains its own separate data.

+## SwiftUI Storage

+The application of the `swiftui` branch implements only the SwiftUI storage system.

 ## Patient data saved